ahuacate/pve-medialab/README.md

 An out-of-the-box setting preset file could be included.
 Go to the Lidarr WebGUI `System` > `Backup` and restore the backup filename ( use the restore icon to the right of the backup file ):

 *  *lidarr_backup_vX.X.X.0000_0000.00.00_00.00.00.zip*

 > The out-of-the-box setting preset file may or may not exist.
 If it doesn't exist then you must configure the application manually.

+Next, perform the following steps after restoring the backup file:

+> The out-of-the-box setting preset file may or may not exist.
+If it doesn't exist then you must configure the application manually.